yunpengn/HackFu2018/challenges/10/README.md

 It's time to do some mathematics.

----
+## Challenge

-Challenge: Use the power of mathematics to discover the hidden message.
+Use the power of mathematics to discover the hidden message.